top of page

 About

 The Wildlife Division within Ghana Forestry Commission maintains the two main zoos in Ghana.
-WAPCA works with both zoos to assist with staff training and to implement and monitor the captive breeding, welfare and husbandry of the captive primates.
+West African Primate Conservation Action (WAPCA) works with both zoos to assist with staff training and to implement and monitor the captive breeding, welfare and husbandry of the captive primates.

 Accra Zoo